sebastian-ml/crypto-analysis/README.md

 # Cryptocurrency analysis
 <p>
-    The project aims on assessing efficency of buying cryptocurrencies based on youtube videos shared by polish youtuber Phil Konieczny.
+    The project aims on assessing efficiency of buying cryptocurrencies based on youtube videos shared by polish youtuber Phil Konieczny.
 </p>
 <p>